-On Wednesday, Oct.
-18, Lipscomb University’s HumanDocs Film Series will partner with Epic Girl, a community organization that empowers young girls through educational programs, mentoring, counseling and community activities; and Fox Searchlight Productions, to present a screening of Step at 6:30 p.m. in Shamblin Theatre.
-The film is free and open to the public.
+Lipscomb University’s HumanDocs Film Series will partner with the College of Business to present a special screening of Steve James’ Academy Award-nominated documentary ‘Abacus: Small Enough To Jail’ on Wednesday, Feb.
+21, at 6:30 p.m. in Shamblin Theatre.
+The screening is free and open to the public.

 Lipscomb University’s College of Professional Studies Pace Pro Seminar Series presents Nashville’s 25th District Metro Councilman Russ Pulley on Wednesday, March 28.